Penalty card: Mixed martial arts

+Pedagogics

+Following team sports, the concept of “yellow card” began to be experimentally used in pedagogy, as a temporary point restriction by the teacher of individual students, due to their unsatisfactory behavior, in the right to receive “prearranged points” in lesson.

 Racewalking

-A yellow card in Racewalking indicates a competitor's foot fails to be on the ground when the rear leg is being raised, or the front leg is not straightened when it makes contact with the ground.
+A yellow card in racewalking indicates a competitor's foot fails to be on the ground when the rear leg is being raised, or the front leg is not straightened when it makes contact with the ground.

+Rugby league

+Yellow cards in rugby league indicate a 10-minute sin bin.
+In the UK's Super League a physical yellow card is used, however in Australia's National Rugby League referees indicating a sin bin by raising both arms straight out with fingers spread (to indicate 10 minutes).

-Rugby
+Rugby union

-Rugby league: Yellow cards are not usually used in rugby league in the southern hemisphere with referees indicating a 10-minute suspension by raising both arms straight out with fingers spread (to indicate 10 minutes).
-This is otherwise known as a "sin bin".
-However, in the northern hemisphere it is common for a referee to use a yellow card in signaling a "sin bin" to indicate 10 minutes instead of using the arm and hand signal used in the southern hemisphere.
-It is possible for a player to receive seven yellow cards without receiving a red card (a player who receives eight yellow cards in a match will receive a red card, which results in ejection from the match).
-However, it is up to the referee's discretion at how bad the offences are, and in these cases, a red card may be commonly shown for a second major offence without the presence of a second yellow card.

-Rugby sevens: Any player who commits an offence under World Rugby Law 9 – Foul Play may be shown a yellow card and suspended from the game for 2 minutes without replacement.
+In rugby sevens, any player who commits an offence under World Rugby Law 9 – Foul Play may be shown a yellow card and suspended from the game for 2 minutes without replacement.
 Offences include obstruction, unfair play, repeated infringements, dangerous play and misconduct which is prejudicial to the game.
 Receiving a yellow card is known colloquially as being sent to the "sin bin".
 If that player later commits another yellow-card offence, the player will be shown a red card (see below) and be sent-off.

-Rugby union: Under World Rugby Laws, any player who commits an offence under Law 9 – Foul Play may be shown a yellow card and suspended from the game for 10 minutes; the player cannot be replaced during that time.
+Under World Rugby Laws, any rugby union player who commits an offence under Law 9 – Foul Play may be shown a yellow card and suspended from the game for 10 minutes; the player cannot be replaced during that time.
 Offences include obstruction, unfair play, repeated infringements, dangerous play and misconduct which is prejudicial to the game.
 Receiving a yellow card is known colloquially as being sent to the "sin bin".
-Players receiving a second yellow card in a game will also be shown a red card (see below) and will be sent-off and unable to take part in the remainder of the match.
+Players receiving a second yellow card in a game will also be shown a red card (see below) and will be sent off and unable to take part in the remainder of the match.